maennchen/ZipStream-PHP/README.md

 ### Archive Options

 - The class `ZipStream\Option\Archive` has been replaced in favor of named arguments in the `ZipStream\ZipStream` constuctor.
 - The archive options `largeFileSize` & `largeFileMethod` has been removed.
 If you want different `compressionMethods` based on the file size, you'll have to implement this yourself.
 - The archive option `httpHeaderCallback` changed the type from `callable` to `Closure`.
 - The archive option `zeroHeader` has been replaced with the option `defaultEnableZeroHeader` and can be overridden for every file.
+Its default value changed from `false` to `true`.
 - The archive option `statFiles` was removed since the library no longer checks filesizes this way.
 - The archive option `deflateLevel` has been replaced with the option `defaultDeflateLevel` and can be overridden for every file.
 - The first argument (`name`) of the `ZipStream\ZipStream` constuctor has been replaced with the named argument `outputName`.
+- Headers are now also sent if the `outputName` is empty.
+If you do not want to automatically send http headers, set `sendHttpHeaders` to `false`.

 ### File Options

 - The class `ZipStream\Option\File` has been replaced in favor of named arguments in the `ZipStream\ZipStream->addFile*` functions.
 - The file option `method` has been renamed to `compressionMethod`.
 - The file option `time` has been renamed to `lastModificationDateTime`.
 - The file option `size` has been renamed to `maxSize`.